mrciolino/Job-Tag-Classifier/README.md

 # The Data

 Our data is manually tagged with each tag for each job having its own line.
-We handle this in our feature processing but it is an important note of how to handle unstructured data.
+We handle this in our feature processing but it is an important example of unstructured data.
 Here is a is an example of the data:

 ![Kiku](refs/data_example.png)

 # The Model

-Our model is a convultional nerual network that is 8 layers deep. ...
+Our model is a CNN with LTSM that has an embedding layer, 2 convolutional & pooling layers, a LSTM layer, and 3 dense layers forming or neural network.
+Here is a representation of our network.

 ![Kiku](refs/network.png)

-# The Performence
+# The Performance

 ![Kiku](refs/performence_metrics.png)